Centering Prayer at Mater Dolorosa. All are Welcome!

 The anonymous author of the book further defined what we have come to know as Centering Prayer; it is a detachment of the mind and our desires in prayer towards God.
 The book encouraged the reader to detach ourselves by purely consenting to God’s will in a movement of our heart; a desire and disposition of surrender.
 “Not My Will, But Yours Be Done” (Mark 14:36 and Luke 22:42) presents us to God with a prayer of the heart, not just of the mind.
 Centering prayer is often called the Prayer of Consent, as it represents our willingness to be open to God.
 A willingness which is without agenda or needs, just a desire to rest in God’s presence.

-The catechism has much to say on the topic of contemplative prayer forms, particularly as they can move a person from a “friendly disposition” in our prayer life to one of “intimacy with God,” illuminating other prayers forms we might be practicing in a new light.
-Mater Dolorosa hosted an evening of Introduction to Centering prayer on the 11th November, 2018 and twenty-nine souls learned the method, practiced it, and prayed together.
-It was a wonderful experience and has resulted in setting up a permanent Centering Prayer group at Mater Dolorosa, which will meet weekly.
+The catechism has much to say on the topic of contemplative prayer forms, particularly as they can move a person from a "friendly disposition" in our prayer life to one of "intimacy with God," illuminating other prayers forms we might be practicing in a new light.